Most reliable washing machine brands

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-Take a look at our washing machine reviews to find the best and the most reliable washing machine for you.

-The table below shows the reliability scores and star ratings for each brand of washing machine we received enough responses about in our survey.
-The more stars, the more reliable the washing machine brand.
+We survey thousands of washing machine owners to find out which brands are most prone to breakdowns and developing faults.
+Drum bearing problems, blocked filters and machines not emptying are some of the most common faults owners experience with washing machines.

+You’re much less likely to fall victim to these problems if you choose a washing machine brand with a five-star reliability rating.
+Use the table below to see the reliability scores given to each brand based on how they behave in the homes of real owners.
+The higher the score, the more likely you are to have a fault-free experience.

 Only logged-in Which? members can view our exclusive reliability ratings in the table below.
-If you’re not yet a member, sign up for a £1 Which? trial to get instant access.
+If you’re not a member, sign up for a Which? trial to get instant access.

+Once you’ve discovered the best brand for you, head to our washing machine reviews to compare models

 |Which washing machine brands are the most reliable?